Organ donation allows your legacy to live on in the following ways:

 - By advancing education and research through donation of either specific organs or your whole bodies.

-Organ donation is covered under two pieces of legislation in Singapore:
+Organ donation is covered under three pieces of legislation in Singapore:

 - All Singaporean Citizens and Permanent Residents 21 years old and above, who are mentally fit, are automatically included under the HOTA unless you opt out.